Hojiakbardevs/Crop_prediction_ml_pipeline/README.md

 ##Pipeline Overview
 The project pipeline consists of the following stages:

-**Data Ingestion:** Connect to MongoDB and retrieve the dataset.
+**Data Ingestion:** Connect to MongoDB and retrieve the dataset.<br>
-**Data Preprocessing:** Handle missing values, scale numerical features, and encode categorical features.
+**Data Preprocessing:** Handle missing values, scale numerical features, and encode categorical features.<br>
-**Model Training:** Train various regression models to predict crop yields.
+**Model Training:** Train various regression models to predict crop yields.<br>
-**Model Evaluation:** Evaluate the trained models using R-squared score.
+**Model Evaluation:** Evaluate the trained models using R-squared score.<br>
-**Prediction:** Deploy the best-performing model for crop yield prediction via a web interface.
+**Prediction:** Deploy the best-performing model for crop yield prediction via a web interface.<br>

 ## Data Ingestion
 **Data Source:** The dataset is retrieved from a MongoDB database.
-It includes features such as nutrient levels (N, P, K), pH, rainfall, temperature, area in hectares, state name, crop type, and crop.
+It includes features such as nutrient levels (N, P, K), pH, rainfall, temperature, area in hectares, state name, crop type, and crop.<br>

 **Process**
 - Connect to MongoDB and retrieve data.